qdread/SEAStats/index.md

 ### R Boot Camp

 Two one-hour lessons on basic R programming for complete beginners (Lessons 1 and 2 in a six-lesson series).
-*Taught in hybrid format in Raleigh, NC, December 8-9, 2022.*
+*Taught in hybrid format in Raleigh, NC, December 8-9, 2022, and in person in Fayetteville, AR, January 9, 2023, and Booneville, AR, January 12, 2023.*

 Full-text version                                                      | Slides                                          | Worksheets
 ---------------------------------------------------------------------- | ----------------------------------------------- | ------------------------